 Working for a company is like building up equity in a house.
 This equity is cashed out when you are terminated or laid off.

 Upon a without-cause termination, an employee is entitled to what is referred to as “common law notice”, a concept best outlined in the case of Bardal v.
 Globe & Mail Ltd. , O.J.
 No. 149 (Ont.
 H.C.J).
-Common law notice takes into account the nature of employment, the tenure and age of the employee, and the amount of jobs which would be currently available to the employee.
+Common law notice takes into account the nature of employment, the tenure and age of the employee, and the amount of jobs that would be currently available to the employee.
 Common law generally is a minimum of 3 months notice for short-term employees increasing to from 3 weeks to 6 weeks per year of service for longer term employees.
-There is no set formula and it is important to contact an employment lawyer to determine what is reasonable in your case.
+There is no set formula and it is important to contact an empl0yment lawyer to determine what is reasonable in your case.

 Again, this is where the misconceptions derived from the Ministry of Labour guides and other ‘minimum entitlement’ information come into play.
 For example, an employee who had worked in excess of 29 years with one company would, as it appears on the Ministry’s website, still only be entitled to 8 weeks’ notice.
 This is completely inaccurate.